-RVM/UA-1 flow monitors work according to the functional principle of the variable area flow meter.
+RVM/UA-L1 flow monitors work according to the functional principle of the variable area flow meter.
 The flow monitor is installed into a pipe system and measures the flow rate of the medium flowing through the pipe system.

 A float inside the flow monitor is moved by the flowing medium.
 A magnetic field is generated by the magnets inside the float.
 The position of the float is detected by a switch contact.
 The desired switch point can be set on the switch point adjustment scale by moving the switch contact.
-The current flow value is read off at the pointer on the scale.

-Applications for RVM/UA-1 flow monitors are, for example, cooling circuits.
-The device monitors the volume flow of the cooling media to ensure sufficient cooling.
-If the flow drops below the threshold set by the operator, the switch contact switches (Change-over Contact) or opens the contact (Normally Open Contact).
+Applications for RVM/UA-L1 flow monitors are, for example, supply circuits transporting gaseous media.
+The device monitors the volume flow of the supply medium to ensure proper operation.
+If the flow drops below the threshold preset by the operator, the switch contact (change-over contact) switches or opens (normally open contact).